Exercise Routines Tailored for Diabetic Patients

 • Include Warm-up and Cool-down: Prioritize warming up your muscles with gentle stretching or light aerobic movements before starting the main exercise.
 Cool down with stretching exercises to prevent muscle soreness.

-See also The Future of Diabetes Care and Treatment
+See also The Importance of Foot Care in Diabetes Management

 By incorporating aerobic exercises into your routine and following these tips, you can benefit from improved cardiovascular health, better blood sugar management, and increased overall wellbeing as a diabetic patient.